MiguelKnt/Python-Keylogger-Local-Testing-Only-/README.md

 ## Disclaimer

-This keylogger is intended **only for educational purposes** and has **not been run**.
+This keylogger is intended **only for educational purposes** .
 Unauthorized use on systems you do not own or have explicit permission to test on is illegal and unethical.

-## Next Steps

-This is part of a broader series focused on:

-- Secure password managers
-- Ethical hacking tools
-- Defensive security mechanisms

-Explore the repository for more projects in this series!